Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

 #### Hyperparameters
 are settings on the model which are not changed during training but can affect how quickly or how reliably the model trains, such as the number of clusters the model should identify.

+#### Inference
+ready to generate predictions on real-world problems using unseen data in the field using the trained model.

 #### Label Data
 refers to data that already contains the solution.

 #### Linear Models
 describe the relationship between a set of inpus numbers and a set of output numbers through a linear function.
 Linear models are fast to train.
 Classification tasks often use a strongly related logistic model.

+#### Log Loss
+seeks to calculate how uncertain your model is about the predictions it is generating.

 #### Loss Function
 Measurement of how close the model is to its goal.